Supporting women carers at UNSW to take control of their careers

 Career Coaching for Carers (3C) supports academic women (cis and trans), including sessional staff and post-graduate students, with current or recent carer responsibilities to develop their careers and address the disadvantage many have experienced due to COVID-19.

-The program offers one small-group career coaching sessions with an expert facilitator, which will provide a supportive space for reflection and connection, leading to actionable insights tailored to individual situations.
-Coaching sessions will run between 25 July - 30 September, 2022
+The program offers small-group career coaching sessions with an expert facilitator, and provides a supportive space for reflection and connection, leading to actionable insights tailored to individual situations.

-In addition, UNSW HR will lead an interactive information session ensuring participants are familiar with existing supports for carers at UNSW and how to access them.
+In addition, UNSW HR runs an interactive information session ensuring participants are familiar with existing supports for carers at UNSW and how to access them.

 Who is 3C for?

-In 2022 3C will support academic women (cis and trans) who have undertaken carer responsibilities during the last 3 years.
+3C supports academic women (cis and trans) who have undertaken carer responsibilities during the last 3 years.
 This focus responds to evidence that women academics were disproportionately impacted by the intensification of care loads during the pandemic.

 3C uses the Carer’s NSW definition: